collective/collective.embedly/collective/embedly/README.txt

    o http://api.embed.ly/1/oembed?url=http://www.youtube.com/watch?v=L1NPLlhFTVk
    o http://api.embed.ly/1/oembed?url=http://www.youtube.com/watch?v=L1NPLlhFTVk&fromat=xml format result as xml

+* You can set parameters by going to the Plone control panel / Embedly settings:

+   o cache usage and timeout
+   o service URL verification
+   o API key

-* You can set the API key by going to Site Setup -> Configuration Registry and setting the api_key value.
-The default is to not pass along a key, your requests to embedly will be anonymous and based solely on IP address.
+* The default is to not pass along an API key, your requests to embedly will be anonymous and based solely on IP address.

 Supported Plone Version
 -----------------------